 The easiest and probably most lucrative of all the scams being used today involves identity theft.
 Thieves only have to find out your key information to start an attack.
 Armed with your information, the thief could fraudulently buy goods, withdraw money from accounts, file taxes or get medical services.
 With your medical information, thieves could not only get medical attention at your expense, they could issue fraudulent billing to be reimbursed from your policy.
 Thieves have also been known to steal information to create phony accounts online.
 With stolen credit-card numbers, they can buy or withdraw money from accounts before the victim, the merchant, or the financial institution is aware that it’s gone.
 They could even open an account in your name.
 Fortunately, credit-card companies are now more alert than ever to unusual kinds of purchases by each card holder, but, most typically, many small purchases, rather than a few big ones, could be done rather quickly without being caught by fraud departments.

 There is no age limit to fraud victims.
-Child ID numbers could be used and the thefts go undetected for years.
+Child social security numbers could be used and the thefts go undetected for years.
 Seniors are particularly tempting targets because they tend to be trusting.

-So, given the sophistication of today’s thieves and scammers, how can you keep your identity from them, keep your money and keep your peace of mind?
-Here are some ways to make things difficult, if not downright impossible, for them:
+So, given the sophistication of today’s thieves and scammers, how can you keep your identity from them, keep your money, and keep your peace of mind?
+Here are some tips to protect your identity:

 - Collect mail promptly.
 Don’t let it sit in your mailbox any longer than it has to.
 If you go on vacation, either stop delivery while you’re gone or have someone trusted pick it up daily for you.